Asega1996/patterns-reimagined/03-behavioral/strategy/README.md

 - **Caching strategies**: LRU, FIFO, LFU cache eviction policies
 - **Rendering strategies**: Server-side, client-side, or hybrid rendering

+One of the biggest strengths of JavaScript and TypeScript is the usage of callbacks.
+This means you can pass a function as a parameter, return it, or store it in a variable

 ### Example used in this folder

 The example demonstrates a **Date Formatting System** that supports three main conventions: